 - Improper storage of components at incoming and on the manufacturing, floor resulting in excessive absorbed moisture

-At the point when the antistatic pack is opened and the ICs are presented to surrounding conditions, the dampness noticeable all around is caught inside the device.
+At the point when the antistatic pack is opened and the ICs are presented with surrounding conditions, the dampness noticeable all around is caught inside the device.
 This implies that during the PCB gathering measure (for example reflow) this dampness extends and can harm the device.

 How to Avoid Popcorn Effect in PCB Assembly

-To keep harm from the popcorn effect, plastic epitomized microelectronic devices should be prepared before gathering to drive out the dampness.
+To keep harm from the popcorn effect, plastic-epitomized microelectronic devices should be prepared before gathering to drive out the dampness.

 To maintain a strategic distance from the popcorn effect, basically prepare the devices and seal them in an airtight fixed antistatic pack.
 Utilize a dampness sign card to guarantee your devices are not transforming into popcorn.
 It is acceptable practice to investigate the humidity indicator card quickly after opening the parcel and supplanting it with a new card with each utilization.